-Protective measures imposed may be temporary pending the results of an investigation or may become permanent as determined by UCCS.
+Supportive measures imposed may be temporary pending the results of an investigation or may become permanent as determined by UCCS.
 Students who are found responsible for violating a provision of the University's Sexual Misconduct Policy, which includes provisions that prohibit sexual assault, domestic violence, dating violence, and stalking, will be referred to student conduct process for sanctions.

-These sanctions may include, but are not limited to, one or more of the following:
+Sanctions for students found responsibly for violating the Sexual Misconduct Policy may include, but are not limited to, one or more of the following: